RTRIOS/SpeedsterHeroes-Season-7-Update-Flash/README.md

 # SpeedsterHeroes-Season-7-Update-Flash
+THIS IS A MINECRAFT ADDONPACK FOR LUCRAFT'S MINECRAFT SPEEDSTERS MOD

+Make Sure that before you download this you have Lucraft's Speedster Heroes Mod downloaded and installed

 This is a season 7 update for speedster heroes mod by Lucraft.
 This is for season 7 and before

 This is a season 7 update for speedster heroes mod by Lucraft.
 This is for season 7 and before